Privacy policy

 The Right to Object to Automated Decisions

-You have the right to object to automated decisions where a someone is using your personal information in a computerised model or algorithm to make decisions “that have a legal effect on you”.
+You have the right to object to automated decisions where someone is using your personal information in a computerised model or algorithm to make decisions “that have a legal effect on you”.
 This is more likely to be applicable to scenarios such as if you have applied for a mortgage or credit card and the decision is made automatically based upon your credit profile.
 War on Want does not do this kind of modelling.

 Exercising your rights